andreuSancho/CarND-Kidnapped-Vehicle-Project/README.md

 If you are interested, take a look at `src/main.cpp` as well.
 This file contains the code that will actually be running your particle filter and calling the associated methods.

+Note that in this repository the data is stored in a compressed zip.

 ## Inputs to the Particle Filter
 You can find the inputs to the particle filter in the `data` directory.